 At the same time, there’s been a dramatic shift in consumer behavior with the introduction of smart devices like the iPhone, iPad and Android-based devices.
 More and more users are adopting and willingly using these non-sanctioned smart devices in their workplace to access corporate resources, a behavior that has indirectly benefited the businesses in many ways.
 As business leaders recognize the value of personally owned devices in the workplace, they are putting increasing pressure on IT to allow the use of these devices to access internal corporate resources.

-This major shift in business behavior is challenging IT organizations in new ways.
+This major shift in business behavior is challenging IT organizations in ways.
 IT organizations are no longer in sole control of the end-user tools that they traditionally have dictated.

-The first question to ask is, “Are we ready to embrace the trend of bring your own device (BYOD)?”
+The question to ask is, “Are we ready to embrace the trend of bring your own device (BYOD)?”
 The answer definitely should be “yes.”
 Many forward-thinking companies have already embraced the BYOD trend and are realizing the next significant increase in end-user productivity.
 BYOD is not a short-term movement; it is here to stay whether you have a BYOD policy in place or not.

 Global Principal Security Architect, Roche Pharma